scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 the reproduce command is running.
 Simultaneously, the historic flmake commands are given the namespace ``python``.
-The time value of ``python`` changes with each command reproduced but is fully independent from the current flmake.
+The time value of ``python`` changes with each command reproduced but is fully independent from the current flmake code.
 This method of renaming a package namespace on the file system allows for one version of flmake to supervise the execution of another in a manner relevant to reproducibility.

 A Note on Replication
 ---------------------------------
-A weaker form of reproducibility (and thus easier to obtain) is known as *replication* [SCHMIDT]_.
+A weaker form of reproducibility is known as *replication* [SCHMIDT]_.
 Replication is the process of recreating a result when "you take all the same data and all the same tools" [GRAHAM]_ which were used in the original determination.
-Replication is a weaker determination than replication because at minimum the original scientist should be able to replicate their own work.
+Replication is a weaker determination than reproduction because at minimum the original scientist should be able to replicate their own work.
 Without replication, the same code executed twice will produce distinct results.
 In this case no trust may be placed in the conclusions whatsoever.